 ACTIVE MEMBERS are deaf Lutheran lay people.
 They must be communicant members in a congregation or field of the Lutheran ChurchMissouri Synod or The Lutheran Church–Canada.
 Active members are full voting members of the ILDA.
 They may propose and vote on Constitution and By-Laws changes.
 Only active members may be officers in the ILDA or any of its regions.

 ASSOCIATE MEMBERS are Lutheran deaf or hearing people who are communicant members in good standing of a Lutheran congregation.
-They are divided into three groups: (1) Lutheran pastors (deaf and hearing) who serve the congregations of the deaf in the Lutheran Church–Missouri Synod; (2) Lutheran hearing people (lay or clergy) who are members of The Lutheran Church–Missouri Synod; and (3) Lutheran deaf people (lay or clergy) who are not members of The Lutheran Church–Missouri Synod.
+They are divided into three groups: (1) Lutheran hearing people (lay or clergy) who are members of The Lutheran Church–Missouri Synod; (2) LCMS pastors (deaf and hearing); and (3) Lutheran deaf people (lay or clergy) who are not members of The Lutheran Church–Missouri Synod.

 Associate members can propose and vote on candidates, programs, projects and mission work of the ILDA and its regions.
 They cannot propose or vote on the Constitution and By-Laws.